vtrbtf/resume/RESUME.md

 -----

 ## B2W Digital
-### Mid level Software Developer  _[Rio de Janeiro - 2013/2016]_
+### Mid level Software Developer  _[2013/2016]_
 As a product engineer, I've contributed with the development of promotions and discounts related microservices for the biggest Brazilian ecommerce platform (B2W), mostly based on Java.
 We had to handle high load and deal with traffic spike in a daily basis.
 The team was autonomous, so we had to deal with every layer of the APIs architecture (planning, provisioning, persistence and so on).
 I was able to touch Operations and Infrastructure sides and as a consequence, contributing to our DevOps culture.
-We also worked with modern technologies (at the time), such as 'Docker, Mesos/Marathon, Functional Java, NoSQLs (Mongo, Riak, ElasticSearch, Solr), AWS, RESTful services'.
 I also had experiences dealing with Black Friday events and being a teacher for trainee developers.

 Developed products :
 - Promotions and discounts engine and service